Melissa Gorga

-Melissa Ann Gorga (born March 21, 1979) is an American television personality.
-She is a cast member on The Real Housewives of New Jersey, joining the show in its third season in 2011.
+Melissa Ann Gorga (née Marco; born March 21, 1979) is an American television personality, entrepreneur, and businesswoman.
+She is best known for being a cast member on The Real Housewives of New Jersey, joining the show in its third season in 2011.

+Beyond her career in television, Gorga is the owner and founder of Envy by Melissa Gorga, a fashion boutique which has locations in New Jersey and New York, and the bakery brand Let's Sprinkle by Melissa Gorga.

 Early life

 Gorga was born on March 21, 1979.
 She is of full Italian descent and grew up in Toms River, New Jersey.
 She attended New Jersey City University and lived in Bayonne, New Jersey, while in college.

 Career

-Gorga joined Bravo's reality television series The Real Housewives of New Jersey as sister-in-law of Teresa in 2011.
-In 2011, she appeared on the magazine cover of the August issue of Boardwalk Journal.
-She has also appeared in pictorials for Paper and Us Weekly.
+Gorga first gained notoriety in 2011, when she joined Bravo's reality television series The Real Housewives of New Jersey; filming alongside sister-in-law Teresa Giudice.
+That year, she appeared on the cover of the Boardwalk Journal for its August issue.

-She pursued a music career.
-Her single "On Display" was released on iTunes on August 13, 2011.
-Other singles were previewed on several season-four episodes, and Gorga issued a four-song EP.
+Gorga embarked on her career in music, releasing her first single "On Display", which was released on iTunes on August 13, 2011.
+Other singles were previewed on several season four episodes, and Gorga issued a four-song EP.
 As of July 5, 2012, she has released two additional singles on iTunes: "How Many Times", released April 29, 2012, and "Rockstar", released June 10, 2012.
-Her fourth single, "I Just Wanna", was released September 2012.
-Written by and featuring hip hop singer Santino Noir, it was accompanied by a music video.
+Her fourth single, "I Just Wanna", was released September, and was featured by hip hop singer Santino Noir, who also wrote the song.
+The official music video was released on October 12, 2012 via YouTube.
 In January 2016, Gorga told E!
 News she wouldn't be continuing her music career, but expressed interest to returning to music in the future.

-Her book titled "Love, Italian Style: The Secret of My Hot and Happy Marriage" was published by St. Martin's Griffin in 2013.
-In 2014, Gorga introduced a jewelry line on HSN.
-In late 2015, she opened a clothing boutique called Envy by Melissa Gorga in Montclair, New Jersey, in premises built by her husband, Joe.
-In January 2017, the store was temporarily closed due to a dispute with her business partner, Jackie Beard Robinson; it re-opened later that month.
-In December 2017, Robinson sued Gorga, alleging Gorga falsely accused Robinson of stealing merchandise from Envy.